pegasi-ai/shield/README.md

 Pegasi Shield is a developer toolkit to use LLMs safely and securely.
 Our Shield safeguards prompts and LLM interactions from costly risks to bring your AI app from prototype to production faster with confidence.

 Our Shield wraps your AI agents and GenAI with a protective layer, safeguarding malicious inputs and filtering model outputs.
 Our comprehensive toolkit has 20+ out-of-the-box detectors for robust protection of your GenAI apps in workflow.
-Our research on hallucination detection and editing was peer-reviewed and accepted to ICML 2025 Workshop.

 ## Benefits
 - 🚀 mitigate LLM reliability and safety risks